 If you miss the lottery and register late spring or in the summer, you will enter a second or third lottery.
 There is no final cut off date for enrollment at Berkeley High School.
 When you have established residency, please go to 2020 Bonar Street to start the process of registering and enrolling at the high school.

-Freshman Orientation is usually on the Monday ten days before the first day of school which is usually on a Wednesday.
-The Freshman Orientation is Monday, August 19, 2013.
+The Freshman Orientation will be held on Thursday, August 21, 2014 (note this new date!).
 During orientation students will meet administrators, pick up their class schedule, textbooks, picture ID, and locker assignment.
 In addition, there will be campus tours and an activity fair.
-The first day of school is Wednesday, August 28th.
-The full 2013-14 School Year Calendar is here.
+The first day of school is Wednesday, August 27.

 Wondering about how to participate in the music course offerings?